 3 The Empress

 The Empress signifies a rebirth in all interpretations.
-It is a card of connotes motherhood, pregnancy and maternal influence.
+It is a card that connotes motherhood, pregnancy and maternal influence.
 She is someone who makes music or art or generally engages in the pursuit of beauty in just about any way.

 Upright: Motherhood, Harvest, Sexuality